cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/install_with_helm.md

 +++
 title = "Cloudify Helm Chart"
-description = "Deploy Cloudify to Kubernetes cluster with our Helm chart" weight = 200 alwaysopen = false
+description = "Deploy Cloudify to a Kubernetes cluster with our Helm chart" weight = 200 alwaysopen = false
 +++